 Merit Scholarships Requirements

-Finally, scholarships from the school not dependent on need are usually renewable for four years at the same amount only if the student maintains a specific GPA and any other eligibility requirements.
-Higher GPA requirements make it more likely that students will lose their merit scholarships.
+Colleges often award a significant amount of their institutional aid in the form of merit scholarships.
+These type of scholarships from the school are not dependent on need and are usually renewable for four years at the same amount only if the student maintains a specific GPA and any other eligibility requirements.
+Such merit scholarships are a recruiting tool to attract students to the campus that might not otherwise attend.
+However, high GPA requirements make it more likely that students will lose their merit scholarships.
+It’s easier to keep merit scholarships that only require a 3.0 compared to those that require a 3.5.
 Students should check with the school if they have any questions concerning the scholarship requirements and any possible grace periods.

 2 thoughts on “FAQ: Do students get the same amount of financial aid every year?”